No one thinks they purposely lie to themselves.

 5) You Hurt the People Closest to You

-You make a commitment then, either cancel at the last minute or just don’t show up.
+You make a commitment then, either cancel at the last minute or don’t show up.
 You disappoint the people closest to you and hurt the people who love you.
-When they express themselves to you, you don’t understand them at all and wonder what the hell they are talking about.
+When they express themselves to you, you don’t understand them and wonder what they are talking about.
 You won’t accept how your behaviour impacts others.

 6) You Over Extend Yourself